cert-manager/website/content/docs/configuration/acme/http01/README.md

 the range of options available, read the [reference documentation](../../../reference/api-docs.md#acme.cert-manager.io/v1.ACMEChallengeSolverHTTP01).

+### `ingressClassName`

+> The field `ingressClassName` was added in cert-manager 1.12.

+If the `ingressClassName` field is specified, cert-manager will create new `Ingress` resources in order to route traffic to the `acmesolver` pods, which are responsible for responding to ACME challenge validation requests.

+This is the recommended way of configuring the Ingress controller.
+Most Ingress controllers support `ingressClassName`, with the notable exception of ingress-gce.

+If `class` and `ingressClassName` are not specified, and `name` is also not specified, cert-manager will default to create *new* `Ingress` resources but will **not** set the ingress class on these resources, meaning *all* ingress controllers installed in your cluster will serve traffic for the challenge solver, potentially incurring additional cost.

 ### `class`

-If the `class` field is specified, cert-manager will create new `Ingress` resources in order to route traffic to the `acmesolver` pods, which are responsible for responding to ACME challenge validation requests.
+If the `class` field is specified, a new ingress resource with a randomly generated name will be created in order to solve the challenge.
+This new resource will have an annotation with key `kubernetes.io/ingress.class` and value set to the value of the `class` field.

-If this field is not specified, and `name` is also not specified, cert-manager will default to create *new* `Ingress` resources but will **not** set the ingress class on these resources, meaning *all* ingress controllers installed in your cluster will serve traffic for the challenge solver, potentially incurring additional cost.
+This field is only recommended with ingress-gce. ingress-gce doesn't support the `ingressClassName` field.

 ### `name`